Skip to content

 CONSEILS 6 min read

-Vendor take-back (VTB): a seller's guide
+Vendor take-back: a seller's guide

 Vendor take-backs are common in SME sales.
 What's normal, how to protect yourself, and when to push back.
 A guide for Quebec sellers.